-- Enjoying the imposing mountains surrounding Lake Garda
+- Enjoying a swim in Lake Garda

 - Cycling along Pellestrina Island surrounded by Venetian lagoons and fishing boats

-- Absorbing the hidden Rennaisance gems of the ‘Belpaese’
+- Absorbing the hidden Rennaisance gems of the ‘belpaese’

 - Exploring Verona – a piece of art in itself